blackberry/OpenCV/modules/ml/doc/random_trees.rst

 The method :ocv:func:`CvRTrees::train` is very similar to the method :ocv:func:`CvDTree::train` and follows the generic method :ocv:func:`CvStatModel::train` conventions.
 All the parameters specific to the algorithm training are passed as a :ocv:class:`CvRTParams` instance.
 The estimate of the training error (``oob-error``) is stored in the protected class member ``oob_error``.

+The function is parallelized with the TBB library.

 CvRTrees::predict
 -----------------
 Predicts the output for an input sample.

-.. ocv:function:: double CvRTrees::predict(  const Mat& sample,  const Mat& missing=Mat() ) const
+.. ocv:function:: float CvRTrees::predict( const Mat& sample, const Mat& missing=Mat() ) const

 .. ocv:function:: float CvRTrees::predict( const CvMat* sample, const CvMat* missing = 0 ) const